ChristianRich/bulk-html-loader/README.md

 ### Unit tests
 Located in /test

+To run the tests:
+npm test

 ### Examples
 Located in /examples

+To run the examples:

+node examples/basic
+node examples/advanced
+node examples/customObject

 ### Limitations
 When loading HTML pages anything that is not HTML (scripts, css, iframes, noscript etc) is stripped away.
-If this bothers you please lodge a ticket on Github and I will look into it.
+If this bothers you please create an issue at https://github.com/ChristianRich/bulk-html-loader/issues

 ### Legalities
 I'm a software engineer and don't know the legalities around scraping contents from websites.
 Just be aware that you might be in violation with the website's terms of use.
 If you republish the contents you are likely to be in violation with copyright laws as well.